PercyNguyen7/TuringGallery/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
-This project requires you to install Node.JS, and then install its
+This project requires you to install Node.JS.

 ### Installation
 You may test out the code by either
 1. Download the repo's directory via https://download-directory.github.io/
 2. Clone the repo with
    ```sh
    git clone https://github.com/PercyNguyen7/TuringGallery